 Psoriasis is a common skin condition that causes skin cells to grow too quickly and build up, leaving thick, red, silvery, or scaly patches (plaques) on the surface of the skin.
 Psoriasis is not contagious so you can’t get it from touching someone who has it.

 - Skin patches with raised edges that are red with silvery-white scales (called plaques)

 - Rashes on genitals, scalp, or in skin folds (such as the folds you have on your knees and elbows)

 - Swollen, painful joints (psoriatic arthritis)

 For most people, psoriasis patches vary in size.
 They can range from small spots with dandruff-like flakes to wide patches that cover large areas of skin.
-Mild psoriasis can be annoying, but severe cases can be disfiguring, painful, and sometimes disabling.
-Flares (when psoriasis gets worse) occur in cycles, with symptoms that last for weeks to months and may then lessen for some time before coming back.
+Mild psoriasis can be annoying, but severe cases can be painful, cause scarring, and sometimes limit a person’s mobility.
+Flares (when psoriasis gets worse) occur in cycles, with symptoms that last for weeks to months and may then lessen for a period of time before coming back.

 What causes psoriasis?

 Medical researchers believe that psoriasis is a chronic autoimmune skin disease; however, it has also been linked to genetic and environmental factors.
 Psoriasis runs in families.